def-sa/delivery-game/README.md

 haiiiiii this is my first Real game project. dont look too closely or else u will find out i suck at programming

+The FontStruction “4x3-Pixel” (https://fontstruct.com/fontstructions/show/325977) by “epigeios” is licensed under a Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).

 Features:
 - working pause, lots of display options
 - perspective change via keybind (r) and/or scroll in/out